 What is ENCE?

-Student engagement refers to a state and disposition of students to approach their studies and achieve learning.
-This concept includes, on the one hand, the time and effort that they dedicate to their studies and training activities.
-It also considers the ways in which institutions deploy their resources and organize curricula and other instances so that students participate in activities that are related to their learning.
+Student engagement refers to the state and disposition of students to approach their studies and achieve learning.
+This concept includes, on the one hand, the time and effort they dedicate to their studies and educational activities.
+It also considers how institutions deploy their resources and organize the curriculum and other opportunities for students to participate in activities related to their learning.

-The expansion of this initiative has been important.
-In 2014, NSSE applied to nearly half a million students at more than 700 universities and schools in the United States and Canada.
-Subsequently, the student engagement measurement questionnaires have been expanded to more than a dozen other countries, adapting and widely applied in recent years in countries such as Australia and New Zealand (AUSSE), South Africa (SASSE), China (CCSS), Ireland (ISSE), UK (UKES), among the most important.
-There are also developments of similar initiatives in Southeast Asia, South Korea and the Arab world.
+International experience in developing these types of instruments has been significant.
+The first questionnaire measuring student engagement was conceived in 1998 and implemented by Indiana University starting in 2000.
+Nearly 1,700 colleges and universities have participated in the NSSE, and it has been answered by approximately 6.5 million students in the United States and Canada.
+This type of initiative has expanded to more than a dozen other countries, being adapted and widely applied in recent years in countries such as Australia and New Zealand (AUSSE), South Africa (SASSE), China (CCSS), Ireland (ISSE), and the UK (UKES), among others.
+Similar initiatives are also underway in Southeast Asia, South Korea, and the Arab world.

-The National Survey for the Evaluation of Student Engagement, ENCE, was developed from a preliminary draft corresponding to the 2013 version of the NSSE, translated and used by the University of Valparaíso in 2015.
-The translated document was submitted to a review by a committee of experts, made up of specialists in academic process management from that study house, the Pontificia Universidad Católica de Chile, the University of Chile and the University of Valparaíso, where adjustments and scopes to the use of the concepts and terms of the original instrument were proposed.
+The National Survey of Student Engagement Assessment, ENCE, was developed from a preliminary draft corresponding to the 2013 version of NSSE, translated and used by the University of Valparaíso in 2015.
+The questionnaire was submitted to a review by a committee of experts, composed of specialists in academic process management from that institution, the Pontifical Catholic University of Chile and the University of Chile, where adjustments and scopes to the use of the concepts and terms of the original instrument were proposed.

-In 2017, the three institutions carried out a pilot project of adjustment and cognitive and statistical validation of the questionnaire, to adequately collect the characteristics of the experience of undergraduate students in our local context.
+In 2017, the three institutions carried out a pilot project of adjustment and cognitive and statistical validation of the questionnaire, to adequately collect the characteristics of the experience of undergraduate students in our local context, generating the first version of the ENCE in the country.

 goals